biappi/Refactoring-C-in-Swift/article.md

   4. Copy and paste the fields from the call-site to the declaration site
   5. Use whatever means of text editing (I suggest multi-cursors in this case) to fix the syntax.

+## Fixing Linking Errors

+By simple text manipulations we can derive an empty `stubs.c` implementation, and we also fix the `extern` declarations in `os.h`.

+At last, build succeded.

+Of course, the resulting build product is functionally useless, but we finally reached a first milestone.
+Now that we can succesfully build an executable means that the codebase we are working on is fully machine readable.

+Just as up until now we mainly used compiler errors to explore the code base, now we can also use any tools that semantically deal with code, like the many parts of Xcode, or, for example, clang-format if one so desire.

+    willy@Thala  tabboz master$ git commit -am'First succesful build' [master 0e40491] First succesful build
+     3 files changed, 90 insertions(+), 6 deletions(-)
+     create mode 100644 Tabboz Simulator/stubs.c
+    willy@Thala  tabboz master$